Grease Trap Installation in Boston

 Boston Grease Trap Installation

-Grease Trap Installation for Boston Restaurants
+Grease Trap Installation Services in Boston

 All food-related businesses in Boston, MA are required to install a grease trap or grease interceptor for them to operate legally.
 However, grease trap installation is not the only requirement to keep in mind.
 The local authorities also require that these traps or interceptors are regularly maintained through frequent pumping and cleaning.
 When it comes to adherence to set regulations, the City of Boston has a department who is responsible for conducting inspections and following up on restaurants that fail to comply.
 All this effort is to prevent hazardous FOG from reaching the sewer systems of the City.